AlexKontorovich/Lean-RH/README.md

 This repository contains the formalization of the Riemann Hypothesis (in terms of the Dirichlet eta function) in the Lean Interactive Theorem Prover.

 The documents `basic`, `cauchy`, `complex`, `dirichlet_eta`, `exponential`, `riemann_hypothesis`, and `riemann_zeta` are standalone files not using mathlib.
-They assume certain properties of real and complex numbers, and certain facts about the real/complex logarithm and exponential functions.
+They assume certain properties of real and complex numbers, and certain (not entirely trivial) facts about the real/complex logarithm and exponential functions.

 The (equivalent) formulation of the Riemann hypothesis stated in `riemann_hypothesis` is: if 0<Re(s)<1 and DirichletEta(s)=0, then Re(s)=1/2.